VeerpalBrar/VeerpalBrar.github.io/_posts/2021-11-26-Include,-Extend,-and-Prepend-In-Ruby.md

 Foo.ancestors # [Foo, A, Object, Kernel, BasicObject]
 ```

 Similarly, if you extend a module, you add the module to the ancestor list of the singleton class.
-If you're unfamiliar with singleton classes, I mention them in [[Ruby Object Blog Post]].
+If you're unfamiliar with singleton classes, I mention them in my post on [singleton methods in ruby](/blog/2021/04/25/Questions-Answered-4-Singleton-Methods-in-Ruby).
 The main idea is that every object has a hidden singleton class which stores methods **implemented only on that object**.
 A class object also has a singleton class that stores methods implemented on that class ie class methods.

 When calling a class method, ruby will look at the singleton classes ancestor chain to see where the class method is defined.
 Since class methods get defined on the singleton class, extending a module adds it to the **singleton class's** ancestor chain.